-- A. Conduct Authority: - 1.
-The Dean of Students serves as the Chief Conduct Officer and will develop policies for the administration of the conduct process and procedural rules for hearings. - 2.
-Decisions made by the Dean of Students or other conduct body shall be final contingent upon the appeal process outlined below. - B. Conduct Officers - 1.
-The Dean of Students will refer alleged violations of the Student Code of Conduct to the appropriate hearing officer or board. - 2.
-Generally, violations of University regulations by officially recognized student organizations are handled by the Coordinator for Student Involvement and Leadership, but if needed may be referred to the Dean of Students or designee. - 3.
-In cases involving possible suspension, expulsion and/or severe violations of the Student Code of Conduct, the Dean of Students or designee may elect for adjudication through the University Committee on Student Behavior. - C. Charges and Hearings - 1.
-Any student, faculty or staff member or community member may submit to the Dean of Students a complaint against any student/organization for alleged misconduct. - 2.
-The Dean of Students shall make every effort to have alleged student misconduct matters considered as expeditiously as possible in order to remove any question of a student's/organization's continuance at the University, in some instances however, it is possible that charges are not brought up during the current semester or academic year. - 3.
+A. Conduct Authority:

+- 1. The Dean of Students serves as the Chief Conduct Officer and will develop policies for the administration of the conduct process and procedural rules for hearings. - 2.
+Decisions made by the Dean of Students or other conduct body will be final contingent upon the appeal process outlined below.

+B. Conduct Officers

+- The Dean of Students will refer alleged violations of the Student Code of Conduct to the appropriate hearing officer or board - Generally, violations of University regulations by officially recognized student organizations are handled by the Coordinator for Student Involvement and Leadership, but if needed may be referred to the Dean of Students or designee. - 3.
+In cases involving possible suspension, expulsion and/or severe violations of the Student Code of Conduct, the Dean of Students or designee may elect for adjudication through the University Committee on Student Behavior.

+C. Charges and Hearings

+- 1. Any student, faculty or staff member or community member may submit to the Dean of Students a complaint against any student/organization for alleged misconduct. - The Dean of Students will make every effort to have alleged student misconduct matters considered as expeditiously as possible in order to remove any question of a student's/organization's continuance at the University, in some instances however, it is possible that charges are not brought up during the current semester or academic year. - 3.
 The assigned hearing body will collect all relevant and available information to determine if the complaints have merit. - 4.
-If the student withdraws from the University before the matter is resolved, reentry shall not occur until the matter is resolved and an official hold will be placed on the student's academic transcript until the complaint is resolved to the satisfaction of the University.
+If the student withdraws from the University before the matter is resolved, reentry will not occur until the matter is resolved and an official hold will be placed on the student's academic transcript until the complaint is resolved to the satisfaction of the University. - 5.
+If the complaint has merit, all charges will be presented in writing to the accused student/organization at least three business days prior to the educational hearing.
+Notification will be attempted to either an on campus residence address, or to the last address provided by the student to the University.
+In the case of student organizations, notification will be made to the organization's president.
+It is incumbent upon the student to notify the University in the event of a change in his/her address. - 6.
+If the student/organization fails to appear for a meeting the hearing body, on the basis of the information available, may make a determination of a violation of the Student Code of Conduct and may impose a sanction for such violation in the student's/organization's absence. - 7.
+This decision will be given in writing to the student/organization within five business days of the decision

+D. Hearings will be conducted according to the following guidelines: